OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 navOrder: 55
 ---

-Integrating [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) with Octopus Deploy allows you to trigger events in Octopus (e.g. create a Release) based on events in GitHub (e.g. pushing to main).
+Use [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) to orchestrate Octopus from your CI pipeline for a seamless CI/CD workflow.
+Integrating GitHub Actions with Octopus Deploy allows you to trigger events in Octopus (like creating a Release) based on events in GitHub (like pushing to main) for an effortless transition from CI to CD.

 ## Octopus Deploy Actions